TamaraGR/Election_Analysis-1/README.md

  ### Summary
  The analysis of the election show that:
- * There were "x" votes cast in the eletion.
+ * There were 369,711 votes cast in the eletion.
  * The candidates were:
-    ** Candidate 1
-    ** Candidate 2
+    ** Charles Casper Stockham
-    ** Candidate 3
+    ** Diana DeGette
+    ** Raymon Anthony Doane
  * The candidate results were:
-    ** Candidate 1 received x percentage of the vote and y number of votes ** Candidate 2 received x percentage of the vote and y number of votes ** Candidate 3 received x percentage of the vote and y number of votes
+    ** Charles Casper Stockham received 23.0% of the vote and 85,213 votes total.
+    ** Diana DeGette received 73.8% of the vote and 272,892 votes total.
+    ** Raymon Anthony Doane received 3.1% of the vote and 11,606 votes total.
- * The winner of the elction was:
+ * The winner of the election was:
-    ** Candidate x who received x percentage of the vote and y number of votes
+    ** Diana DeGette received 73.8% of the vote and 272,892 votes total.

 ## Challenge Overview